The Home of Naval Fiction in the Age of Fighting Steam

 The Dawlish Chronicles Blog

-Antoine Vanner blogs weekly – and often more frequently – on naval and more general history and personalities in the period 1700-1918.
-Topics include naval warfare in the Age of Fighting Sail, the transition from Sail to Steam, international rivalries, dramatic happenings and little known events that have helped shape the world we live in.
+Antoine Vanner blogs weekly on naval and more general history and personalities in the period 1700-1918.
+Topics include naval warfare in the Age of Fighting Sail, the transition from Sail to Steam, international rivalries, dramatic happenings and little-known events that have helped shape the world we live in.
 The topics are never predictable but always entertaining.
 In this blog Antoine draws heavily on information he has come across during his researches for the Dawlish Chronicles but which may not be directly used in the books themselves.
-It is however too good to let to go to waste – and hence the blog!
+It is however too good to let go to waste – and hence the blog!
 You can find the most recent blogs below and many of the older postings (some two hundred!) can be accessed by clicking on “Conflict” on the bar above.